floatinghotpot/cordova-admob-pro/README.md

 cordova plugin add com.google.cordova.admob-mobfox
 ```

-Notice: Please balance the mediation flexibility and binary size.
+Notice: If you want to add multiple mediations, please balance flexibility and binary size.

 If use with Intel XDK:
 Project -> CORDOVA 3.X HYBRID MOBILE APP SETTINGS -> PLUGINS AND PERMISSIONS -> Third-Party Plugins ->